matheussacardoso/matheussacardoso/README.md

 👋 Hi, my name is Matheus.
-I'm 19 years old and undergraduate student of Computer Engineering.
+I'm 21 years old and undergraduate student of Computer Engineering.
 My passion is learn and discover new things and how can i apply to my projects.

-👀 I’m interested in back-end systems and problems.
+👀 I’m interested in back-end systems, data analysis and automation.

-🌱 I’m currently learning Java, C and PowerBI.
+🌱 I’m currently learning Java, C, R and Power BI.

 📫 How to reach me: You can send me an email for matheussa20@gmail.com